ARTISTS ARE OFTEN EITHER PUT ON A PEDESTAL, OR TREATED AS MAD AND DANGEROUS

-But in the distant past, art used to be something which all folk made, and which was part of daily life: it was a gateway into the magical and the spiritual, and it was rich in depth and meaning for all.
-Art wasn’t something put on a wall in a sterile space; it was something which was used, worn, which made up ceremony and celebration – in many cultures it still holds these roles, but in western and modern times, it largely had the magic sucked right out of it.
+but in the distant past, art used to be something which all folk made, and it was part of daily life.

+Art was originally a gateway into the magical and the spiritual, and it was rich in depth and meaning for all.
+Art wasn’t something put on a wall in a sterile space; it was something which was used, worn, which made up ceremony and celebration.
+In many cultures it still holds these roles, but in western and modern times, it largely had the magic sucked right out of it.

 The consumer market and empty values make it so: it’s like the emperor’s new clothes fable; we’ve been sold an immense, elaborate fib about creative power – about who can own it, and what it is worth.

-We would know what we want, how to get it/ do it/ be it, and they’d have a lot of fun, and many adventures.
-Real, wild, free, creative human beings are all artists: they are inherently creating and making, building energy, inspiring, finding solutions and beauty everywhere, and interconnecting with the interconnectedness of all things.
+We would know what we want, how to get it/ do it/ be it, and we’d have a lot of fun, and many adventures.
+Real, wild, free, creative human beings are all artists: they are inherently making stuff, building energy, inspiring, finding solutions and beauty everywhere, and interconnecting with the interconnectedness of all things.

 ART LIFTS AWAY THE VEIL BETWEEN OURSELVES AND THE SACRED

 Sadly, many good folks might never move towards a more empowered life just because they don’t know where to start!
 The world of creativity is often seen as a labyrinth, and so you need a guide, to show you the way.
 Unlike many people in ‘art’, I believe that everyone should know all the secrets about creative power – so that they can be free, fulfilled, happy – so that they can have a truly positive effect in their lifetime.